-Diabetes screening
+🍑 Diabetes screening

-We cover this screening (includes fasting glucose tests) if you have any of the following risk factors: high blood pressure (hypertension), history of abnormal cholesterol and triglyceride levels (dyslipidemia), obesity, or a history of high blood sugar (glucose).
-Tests may also be covered if you meet other requirements, like being overweight and having a family history of diabetes.
+We cover this screening (includes fasting There is no glucose tests) if you have any of the coinsurance, following risk factors: high blood pressure copayment, or (hypertension), history of abnormal deductible for the cholesterol and triglyceride levels Medicare covered (dyslipidemia), obesity, or a history of diabetes high blood sugar (glucose).
+Tests may also screening tests. be covered if you meet other requirements, like being overweight and having a family history of diabetes.
+Based on the results of these tests, you may be eligible for up to two diabetes screenings every 12 months.